Priorities for Fundraising

 Writing is essential and foundational to research and successful careers in all fields.
 HFA fosters the culture of writing and allows it to thrive on campus.
 Our dedication to teaching students the skill, craft, and art of writing sets UMass Amherst apart from other public research university campuses.

 UMass Writing Program: this program taps into our faculty’s cutting-edge research in the study of teaching writing and applies it to the instruction of all first-year students at UMass Amherst—more than 4,200 a year—and production and provision of resources to junior year writing instructors, who teach 53 courses in 43 academic departments.
 Through the Writing Center, centrally located in the W.E.B.
 Du Bois Library, the Writing Program provides nearly 3,700 tutoring sessions per academic year for UMass Amherst undergraduate and graduate students.

 HFA Undergraduate Research Fund: This fund, established by Dean Hayes, supports the broadest possibilities of diverse and unique “experiential research opportunities," like the storied Poggio Civitate Archaeological Excavation led by faculty in our Department of Classics.
 Students can apply for grants to offset expenses related to research or creative endeavors (like theatrical productions, musical compositions, or original artworks) that apply the skills and craft learned in the classroom.

 Visits from accomplished artists and scholars foster collaboration and diversity and enrich the academic environment.
-HFA’s departments have welcomed some of the world’s most respected living academics, artists, writers and researchers, from the English department’s Troy Lecture—that brings the likes of Salman Rushdie, Margaret Atwood, Sherman Alexie, and Zadie Smith to campus each year—to the history department’s annual writer in residence, to the linguistics department (ranked third in the world), who bring top researchers in the field to campus.
+HFA’s departments have welcomed some of the world’s most respected living academics, artists, writers and researchers, from the English department’s Troy Lecture—that brings the likes of Salman Rushdie, Margaret Atwood, Sherman Alexie, and Zadie Smith to campus each year—to the history department’s annual writer in residence, to the linguistics department (ranked second in the world), who bring top researchers in the field to campus.

 HFA Visiting Artists & Scholars Fund: Gifts to this fund augment what is offered during a visit, offset expenses, or lengthen the duration of a visit.